tasmota/docs/docs/Home-Assistant.md

     Announced to Home Assistant as [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).

     Discovery supports single channel Dimmer as well as multi-channel RGB, RGBW, RGBCCT and CCT lights.

     To have multi-channel PWM instead of a single light entity under Home Assistant use [`SetOption68 1`](Commands.md#setoption68).

-    If you have a light with 4 or 5 channels like an `RGBCCT` bulb you may want to use [`SetOption37 128`](Commands.md#setoption37) to have two separated lights, one for RGB and one for White or Temperature management.
+    If you have a light with 4 or 5 channels (RGB+W or RGB+CCT) you can [split them](Lights.md#rgb-and-white-split) into two separate lights, first one for RGB and second for White/CT.

+    !!! note
-    !!! note "Tasmota will no longer switch `%prefix%` and `%topic%` and will keep the default topic structure.
-This could lead to a very long topic for a light and the Discovery could fail to parse the necessary code for Home Assistant.
-In this case a warning will be shown on Discovery logs.
+        Tasmota will no longer switch `%prefix%` and `%topic%` and will keep the default topic structure.
+This could lead to a very long topic for a light and autodiscovery could fail to parse the necessary code for Home Assistant.
+In this case a warning will be shown in the logs and Tasmota Console.
-    To avoid this issue keep your [Topic](Commands.md#topic) and/or [FriendlyName](Commands.md#friendlyname) as short as possible."
+        To avoid this issue keep your [Topic](Commands.md#topic) and/or [FriendlyName](Commands.md#friendlyname) as short as possible.

     _Alternatively you can configure it manually using [Light](https://www.home-assistant.io/integrations/light/) integration._